Explicit subconvexity for $\mathrm{GL}_2$: Introduction

 $I(\varphi,p)$ is thus expected to be bounded as

 and one shall apply the method of amplification to deal with the non-decreasing limit.
 This argument has a technical issue, namely $\phi_p(z)$ is not $\intL^2$-integrable.

 However, $\phi_p$ is \emph{finitely regularizable} in the sense of \cite[Definition 2.14]{Wu9}.
-In order not to let the complication of multiple cusps of $Y(p)$ obscure the idea, we pretend $p=1$.
-The skeptic reader is invited to gain the necessary information of rigorous computation from \cite[\S 6]{Wu2}.
+In order to not let the complication of multiple cusps of $Y(p)$ obscure the idea, we pretend $p=1$.
+The skeptical reader is invited to gain the necessary information of rigorous computation from \cite[\S 6]{Wu2}.
 We thus propose to regularize

 The \emph{essential constant term} \cite[Definition 2.14]{Wu9} of $\phi_1(z)$ is equal to

 where the constants $\gamma, \Lambda^*$ appear in the Laurent expansion

 We thus need to take the \emph{$\intL^2$-residue} \cite[Definition 2.20]{Wu9} of $\phi_1$ as